 Does the ear actually do the hearing?
-Or is it our mind translating?
-Or is the secret of hearing the Truth involved within a listening heart?
+Or does our mind hear what we select and then with our intellect, we translate meaning?
+Is the secret of hearing the Truth involved within a listening heart?
+People are easily deceived by the prince of the air, so we must question the source of information we tune into.
 We all are guilty of tuning out what we do not wish to hear…and in that effort, we switch our hearing to our own thoughts while what is being said gets silenced.
 Maybe God would like us to listen more and speak less….
 “Listen carefully to what I say; let my words ring in your ears.”
 Job 13:7 — Do I listen with ears to hear what the Spirit is saying, or do I discern based upon my understanding?
 “My sheep listen to my voice; I know them, and they follow me.”
 John 10:27 — Have I been given ears to hear?We are charged to get understanding, but how? “with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 Phil 4:7 Okie Dokie, then with genuine thanksgiving, let us ask God to give us understanding which will indeed transcend and/or defy the world’s perception!
 Let us maintain our confidence in Christ, with an utmost certainty that our Father will never lead us astray, lie or forsake us.
 As His children, no matter how hard we humans try …..to trust the understanding we are given, we still question God and we fail to fully comprehend the purpose of sickness and health, the lost and found, the rich and the poor among us.
 Occasionally, we allow the Holy Spirit to unlock our minds so that He can give us a glimpse of the profound Truth tucked within the misery.
 “The secret things belong to the Lord our God, but the things revealed belong to us and to our children forever, that we may follow all the words of this law.”
 Deut 29:29 – God reveals Himself to us, and at times we can tap into His streaming wisdom and feel we understand a part of God, but not the secret things.
 Luke, a doctor, a man of science, a man with the gift of having an analytical mind …Dr. Luke was chosen to pen one parable after another.
 A parable is a story told by Jesus to illustrate a spiritual or moral lesson.
 “All these things Jesus spoke to the multitude in parables; and without a parable He did not speak to them, that it might be fulfilled which was spoken by the prophet, saying: “I will open My mouth in parables; I will utter things kept secret from the foundation of the world.”
 Matt 13:34-35 Jesus spoke in parables to conceal “understanding” so that what He taught would only be discerned by those given “ears to hear”.
 During a meal hosted by the Pharisees, Jesus tells a series of parables that lead up to Lazarus and the rich man.
 “And behold, there was a

 certain man before Him who had dropsy.
 And Jesus, answering, spoke to the lawyers and Pharisees, saying, “Is it lawful to heal on the Sabbath?”
 Luke 14:1-3 After healing the man, Jesus told the parable about the wedding feast where He explains that a guest should choose to sit in a lowly position and not a high place of honor.
 Next Jesus said when you have a feast, invite the poor and lowly because they cannot pay you back.
 Jesus continued with the parable about none of His invited guests would join Him in a banquet, so He sent His servants to gather up any person willing to come.
 He reminded those with ears to hear that all must count the cost in becoming His disciples.
 Next He told the parables of the lost sheep, the lost coin, the prodigal son, and the unfaithful steward.
 The Pharisees were offended because they loved money.
 Then Jesus told the parable about the rich man who ended up in torment as the poor man found comfort.
 From Luke chapters 14 thru 16 Jesus makes His point about wealth and poverty, health and sickness, lost and found.
 In each parable the weak, the sick, the poor… find God’s favor and help.
 The man who takes the lowly seat is exalted, the poor man is invited to the feast, the one who is lost is found.
 In contrast, the one who sits at the seat of honor is dishonored, the invited guests miss the feast, the unfaithful steward lost his position.
 Each of these parables were pointed at the pride of the Pharisees, the bigots …who took offense by the teachings of Jesus.
 “Now the Pharisees, who were lovers of money, also heard all these things, and they derided Him.”
 Luke 16:14 — All previous parables led to the story of the rich man who ate well each day while the poor man begged for crumbs.
 The Rich Man and Lazarus 19 “There was a rich man who was dressed in purple and fine linen and lived in luxury every day.
 20 At his gate was laid a beggar named Lazarus, covered with sores 21 and longing to eat what fell from the rich man’s table.
 Even the dogs came and licked his sores.”
 QUESTIONS: What was the theology of the poor man?
 Was the poor man, a man of faith?
 Were the dogs licking the sores of a dying man out of compassion,